portsbuild/portsbuild/README.md

 ### Copyrights (more to be added)
-Portions of this file include references from third-party authors and companies not affiliated with the author or the PortsBuild project.
+Portions of this file include references from third-party authors and companies not affiliated with the PortsBuild project.
 * DirectAdmin Copyright (C) 2003-2016 JBMC Software, St. Albert, AB, Canada: http://www.directadmin.com
 * CustomBuild is written by DirectAdmin and Martynas Bendorius (smtalk)
 * SpamBlockerTechnology is a Trademark of NoBaloney Internet Services: http://www.nobaloney.net